Blog

 The WTF Community Event was a space focused on art, healing, and action, featuring live music, hands-on art, wellness offerings, and opportunities to connect with other organizations doing meaningful work.
 Maryam was warmly welcomed by the community, and also got reaffirming messages that Ohioans indeed want immigrants to feel at home.

-Indigenous displacement, accountabilty, and art
+Indigenous displacement, accountability, and art

 Art helps us process the idea of “place,” especially when governments build borders overnight, and force us to live between them.
 Indigenous people understand this better than anyone.